NexPlayer/Android-SDK/advanced.md

 It should be set to false if the position is set by the user.

-Default: true Automatically adjusted by NexPlayer
+Default: true.
+Automatically adjusted by NexPlayer

 #### int heightPercent